Skip to main content

 USD

-Kansas City is the smallest World Cup host city, and that's actually a feature: the food is the story here, specifically the BBQ that Kansas City has been perfecting since the 1920s, and the city is compact enough to do a proper crawl across multiple legendary pitmasters in a single day.
-Arrowhead Stadium — one of the loudest football venues in the world — sits about 10 miles southeast of downtown, served by match-day shuttle buses from the city center.
+Kansas City is the smallest World Cup host city, and that's actually a feature.
+The food is the story here, specifically the BBQ that KC has been perfecting since the 1920s.
+The city is compact enough to do a serious crawl across multiple pitmasters in a single day.
+Arrowhead Stadium sits about 10 miles southeast of downtown, served by match-day shuttle buses from the city center.

 Where to Stay